Pynckels/prt1403/README.md

 ### Fonts

-The default font is `FONTMONO` (IBMPlexMono-Regular.ttf).
-This font comes with this program.
+The default font is `FONTMONO` (IBMPlexMono-Regular.ttf) which comes with this program.

     prt1403 -o example.pdf example.txt

-There is also the choice for `FONT1403` (IBM140310Pitch-Regular-MRW.ttf).
-This font also comes with this program.
+There is also the choice for `FONT1403` (IBM140310Pitch-Regular-MRW.ttf) which also comes with this program.
 The latter has a limited character set, but is a very good representation of the original 1403 printer chain.
 To use `FONT1403` you can use the option -f/--font.

     prt1403 -f FONT1403 -o example.pdf example.txt